coverclock/com-diag-diminuto/README.md

     sudo apt-get install valgrind

+I found valgrind not to work on my ARM Raspbian (a.k.a.
+Raspberry Pi OS) platforms, so my valgrind testing has been on Ubuntu on either x86_64 platforms or the ARM64 version that runs on the Raspberry Pi.
+On those platforms, I found the following command especially useful.

+    valgrind --leak-check=full --show-leak-kinds=all <PROGRAM>

+## cscope

 If I have to build cscope from source, as sometimes happens, I also need the ncurses library.

     sudo apt-get install libncurses5-dev libncursesw5-dev

-I found valgrind not to work on my ARM Raspbian platforms, so my valgrind testing has been on x86_64 Ubuntu platforms.
-On those platforms on which valgrind works, I found the following command especially useful.

-    valgrind --leak-check=full --show-leak-kinds=all <PROGRAM>

 I have found that cscope 15.9 on Ubuntu 21.10 "impish" on the Raspberry Pi 4B core dumps with a double free exception under some circumstances.
 Even so, I